jmcanterafonseca/dataModels/UrbanMobility/Station/doc/spec.md

   + Type: Relationship.
 List of [gtfs:AccessPoint](../../AccessPoint/doc/spec.md).
   + Optional

-The specification for the following attributes shall be as mandanted by [gtfs:Stop](../../Stop/doc/spec.md):
+The specification for the following attributes is the one mandanted by [gtfs:Stop](../../Stop/doc/spec.md):

 + `name`
 + `code`